 A — Two things: It ‘aint easy, but it is good.
 That’s about it.
 Sure, there are lots of things you’ll need to do differently than driving a regular car like…how to dump your waste tanks, the difference between black water and gray water, how to run your generator, when to use propane and electric, where to park, HOW to park, what roads to avoid, and how to cope with limited supplies.
 You can do some homework beforehand, but you really need to be out on the road to learn firsthand.
 Expect some mistakes and some mean looks from your wife and children.
 But hey, that’s the fun of RVing.
 Check out my best of travel list!!!

-Q — What should I make sure to take when I go RVing?
+Q — What should I take when I go RVing?

 Q — Can you give ANY other advice?